ctavispost/personalPortfolio/resume.md

 ## Profile
 {:.margBottZero .smallerBreak .underlineBlock}

-From my lifelong passion for illustration, to customer service, to my work writing for child advocacy, I have seen that the right synthesis of form and function helps us solve problems, help people, and make the world a more interesting place.
-To that end, I am in the midst of a career shift from grocery management to UX.
-I blend my unique background with technical skills to design things that help people.
+From my lifelong passion for illustration, to customer service, to writing for child advocacy, I have seen that the right synthesis of form and function helps us solve problems, help people, and make the world a more interesting place.
+I create open, accessible design based on research and dialogue.
+With broad, practical empathy and a deep curiosity, I work across disciplines to design experiences that improve services and help people.
 </article>

 <article markdown="1">